satyamskic/RestApi-Flask-Docker-Database-integration/README.md

 ```
 # Jenkins Integration
-After cleanup your environment trigger the Jenkins job eighter manually or using any triggers depends on you.
+After cleanup your environment trigger the Jenkins job eighter manually or using any triggers depending on your requirnment.
 It will deploy entire infrastructure.